Oral cancer includes cancers of the mouth and the pharynx (the back of the throat).

 Most cases of oral cancer are linked to cigarette smoking, heavy alcohol use, or the use of both tobacco and alcohol together.

-Using tobacco plus alcohol poses a much greater risk than using either substance alone.
+Using tobacco and alcohol combined poses a much greater risk than using either substance alone.

 Infection with the sexually transmitted human papillomavirus (specifically the HPV 16 type) has been linked to a subset of oral cancers.